tsubasamanda/narmaya-bible/offense/frame_trapping.md

 ### 66L
 <img src="{{site.baseurl}}/assets/66L.png" width="300" height="80">

-Narmaya's 66L is mostly used as a pressure starter/reset, but due to it being +2 on block, it is generally the start of your blockstrings, and will frame trap into both 5Ls at close ranges, or 2M[k] outside of throw range.
+Narmaya's 66L is mostly used as a pressure starter/reset, but due to it being +2 on block, it is generally the start of your blockstrings, and will frame trap into both 5Ls at close ranges or 2M[k] outside of throw range.

 There is much more information about this move in the sections on [resetting pressure]({{site.baseurl}}/offense/resets.html) and [neutral]({{site.baseurl}}/neutral/).